lupuswere/bar-chart-race-d3/README.md

 * Removed dependencies on observable notebook libraries and replaced with standard libraries.
 * Fixed some bugs in code that doesn't work in normal browser environment.
 * Adjusted broken style after porting the code.

+## Usage

+It's all vanilla JavaScript.
+Just download the repo and load `index.html` in your browser.